About Me

 A game development fellowship program involving team-based learning and industry preparation

-First industry internship developing unit testing infrastructure and features for CapitalismCraft, a business management simulator
+Industry internship developing unit testing infrastructure and features for CapitalismCraft, a business management simulator

 Project Lead